3 Content Types to Increase Your Membership Conversion Rate

 The first type of content is your lead generation content

 What is it?
-This is your front-end content, so consider it an appetizer attracting qualified leads.
+This is your front-end content, so consider it an appetizer to attract qualified leads.
 This content has to add value to be attractive to prospective members.
 Typically, your lead generation content solves a specific problem for your ideal member/customer that they are facing.

 Example of lead-generation content